 - 2.7.
 In 2011, the Neighbourhood Plan area had an average household size of 2.26 people which was slightly lower than the District average.
 Furthermore, projections from the then Department for Local Government and Communities (DCLG) forecast that there would be a 9% decrease of average household size by 2021 despite the 8% increase in population.
+However such figures are not available at the time of writing.
 This was based on an expectation that the number of one-person households would have increased by 13% over this time period, related in part to the age structure of the population.
-The majority (74.29%) of these households are expected to be owner-occupied. - 2.8.
+The majority (74.29%) of these households were expected to be owneroccupied.
+The 2021 figure for Southwell is 76.6%. - 2.8.
 The existing housing stock in Southwell was predominantly detached (54.9%) and 36 % of the dwellings contained four bedrooms or more (Southwell Housing Needs Assessment, AECOM, 2022).
-However, there is identified demand for semi-detached/flat/maisonette accommodation, with owner occupation being the most sought-after tenure.
-The highest demand within both the market and social sectors is for three -bedroomed houses (Southwell Housing Needs Assessment,
+However, there is identified demand for semidetached/flat/maisonette accommodation, with owner occupation being the most sought-after tenure.
+The highest demand within both the market and social sectors is for three -bedroomed houses (Southwell Housing Needs Assessment, AECOM, 2022).